codebar/manual/_posts/2014-12-19-becoming-a-sponsor.md

 ### How to sponsor a workshop

-In London, we currently have three chapters: London, South London, and West London.

-Weekly workshops range from 40-60 attendees based on the capacity of the venue.
+Weekly workshops usually range from 40-60 attendees, but can be higher or lower based on the capacity of the venue and the size of the chapter.

 The minimum requirements for hosting a workshop are desk space, power outlets, and stable wi-fi internet.

 Additionally, we encourage sponsors to provide food and drinks.
+Since codebar workshops typically take place immediately after work for many students and coaches, it is recommended that hosts provide some hot food, as attendees will not have another chance to eat dinner.
+In London, the typical spend for hot food is roughly £200-250 for one workshop; outside of central London it can be lower.

 With food, please provide vegetarian, vegan and gluten-free options, and with drinks, please provide non-alcoholic drinks if you are planning on providing beer or wine.
 If you would like recommendations for food, please get in touch with your chapter organizers.

 We also like to hold lightning talks at the start of each event.
 If your space has a larger conference room with a projector (preferably HDMI and/or with an adapter for Mac Thunderports) please let us know in advance and have it ready to go on the day of the workshop.